anishrana2001/Prometheus/09 custom metrics from bash script & file/lab.md

 echo $?
 ```

 ### Let's include, if and else statement.
-If return code is "0" then it should print "alertmanager.service 0" else it print "alertmanager.service 1".
-In Prometheus "up" metric, we get to know that 0 is means up and 1 means down.
+If return code is "0" then it should print "alertmanager.service 1" else it print "alertmanager.service 0".
+In Prometheus "up" metric, we get to know that 1  means up and 0 means down.
 ```
-systemctl status alertmanager.service | grep "Active: active (running)" ; if [ $? -eq 0 ];then echo "alertmanager.service 0" ; else echo "alertmanager.service 1" ; fi
+systemctl status alertmanager.service | grep "Active: active (running)" ; if [ $? -eq 0 ];then echo "alertmanager.service 1" ; else echo "alertmanager.service 0" ; fi
 ```
 ### One can observe that we are also getting command output and if & else output.
 Let's suppress the command output with the help of "q" option in grep command.
 ### -q, --quiet, --silent